fieldtrip/website/workshop/ohbm2018/preprocessing.md

 {% include image src="/assets/img/workshop/ohbm2018/preprocessing/baci_sep_multiploter.png" width="600" %}

-_figure 4: Use of ft_multiplotER for representation of the single trial according to the EEG cap._
+_Figure 4: Use of ft_multiplotER for representation of the single trial according to the EEG cap._

 And now we create it for MEG